- Climate Change

 The Town contracted with Beals and Thomas, Inc. to complete the CRB process.
 Representatives from the Town attended bi-weekly conference calls and corresponded by email with representatives from Beals and Thomas, Inc. over the course of the CRB process.
 In addition, the Town and Beals and Thomas, Inc. held two separate four-hour workshops in December 2018 and January 2019.
 A variety of community members with an interest in resiliency efforts, including representatives of local and state government, local businesses, non-profits, and other interest groups, participated in these workshops.

 A public listening session was held at the Board of Selectmen’s meeting on June 4, 2019.
 Representatives from the Town presented an overview of the draft report and questions were addressed by representatives from the Town and Beals and Thomas, Inc. Comments on the draft report were accepted through June 18, 2019.
-The final report will be posted below as soon as it is complete.
+The final report is posted below.